Payroll Taxes and Compliance in Pennsylvania

 The LST is a flat tax and doesn’t change based on how much an employee earns.
 Usually, it’s an annual amount that gets divided by the number of pay periods in a year and is paid quarterly to the applicable tax authority.
 If the LST is $10 or less, you can withhold the entire amount at the start of the year or when the employee begins working.
 See if you need to withhold LST from your employees by checking here.

 Employee- and employer-paid taxes

 While the other taxes are employee-paid, Pennsylvania requires both you and your employees to pay for Unemployment Compensation (UC) tax.

 For 2022, employers pay the tax on the first $10,000 of each employee’s earnings each year.
 The tax rate is specific to your business.
 Toward the end of each calendar year, your company will receive a notice (Form UC-657) with your rate for the subsequent year.

 If you’re a new employer in Pennsylvania, you’ll be assigned a new employer rate.
 If you’re in the construction field, you’ll pay a 2022 UC rate of 10.2238%.
 New non-construction employers pay 3.6890% in 2022.
 This new employer rate typically applies for two to three years before your rate may be adjusted.

 For employees, you must also withhold 0.06% of their wages in 2022.
 There is no wage limit for employee withholdings when it comes to the Pennsylvania Unemployment Compensation tax.

 What about federal payroll taxes?

-In addition to state payroll taxes, here are the federal payroll taxes that all employers must pay or withhold from employees' earnings.
+In addition to state payroll taxes, below are the key federal payroll taxes that all employers must pay or withhold from employees’ earnings.